 For running on winter’s often wet and slippery surfaces, a running shoe with a good sole profile, like a trail running shoe, is essential.
 A breathable and water-repellent upper keeps your feet dry.
 Special running socks with extra breathability prevent shifting and slipping and help keep your Achilles tendons and calves warm.

 Warm head and hands despite the cold

 In the case of strong winds and frigid temperatures, wearing a running beanie or a headband is a good idea.
 Special running gloves keep your fingers warm.
 That way you’ll be safe from excessive heat loss.

-OUR TIP: Your body produces heat when your muscles move.
+Your body produces heat when your muscles move.
 Therefore, make sure to choose your clothing so the first few minutes of your run are a bit chilly.
 That way you don’t have to worry about being overdressed and can avoid heavy sweating and overheating.

 An absolute must: Warming up

 When it is particularly unpleasant outdoors, warm up at home.
 Good exercises for this are jumping jacks or walking high knees.
 But don’t work up too much of a sweat though, because you don’t want to start your run drenched in sweat.

 The cold won’t bother you much if you warm up before your run.